 The pandemic had actually forced my hand.
 In the pre-pandemic world, there was much I took for granted.
-All of the “experiential” and “civic engagement” learning happened organically because we were at CHOP regularly performing for and interacting with patients.
+All of the “experiential” and “civic engagement” learning happened organically because we were at the hospital regularly performing for and interacting with patients.
 Now I had to ask myself, who is our new audience, and who are my students’ new “teachers”?

-And I also knew that if she agreed to visit Story Medicine, she would give my students someone to write for — making it so that they aren’t writing for imaginary children, but for Scarlett and all the other millions of kids out there in the world that she represents.
+And I also knew that if she agreed to visit Story Medicine, she would give my students someone to write for — making it so that they aren’t writing for imaginary children, but for her and all the other millions of kids out there in the world that she represents.
 I find that this motivating factor is at the core of a civic-engagement experience.
 Drexel students who get the opportunity to connect their work to real people, work harder, work smarter and work with fuller spirit.